 I know a former exec at a large tech firm.
-He had many “options to buy” the firms stack at a lower price.
+He had many “options to buy” the firm’s stack at a lower price.
 He decided to exercise the options on the stock and hold the stock.
-Normally the option is exercised and then a quick sell order is put in place, to take profits from the sale.
+Usually, the option is exercised and then a quick sell order is put in place to take profits from the sale.

-This gentleman decided, he would be more clever, and hold the stock, to live off the dividends from it.
-At the time, the stock dividend yield was about 1%, which would be plenty to live on.
+This gentleman decided he would be cleverer, and hold the stock, to live off the dividends from it.
+The stock dividend yield was about 1% at the time, which would be plenty to live on.
 Money was borrowed to make the transaction, as it was for a large amount of stock.

 Less than two years later, the dividends were reduced to zero.
 A short period afterwards, the stock was worthless.
 This was yet another firm that was “too big to fail”.